Call for Contributions – 1st INFRASTRUCTURE Workshop

 Participation and Registration Notes

-• At least one author of each accepted submission must attend the workshop in person.
+• At least one author of each accepted submission must register and present their work.

 © 2025 INFRASTRUCTURE Workshop • Adapted from Moonwalk theme